Meet the artists performing in the 29th William Kennedy Piping Festival.

 Known for reviving the 17th-century style of pibroch, Allan MacDonald (Ailean Domhnallach) is one of three renowned piper brothers from the Gaidhlig-speaking village of Glenuig on the west coast of Scotland.
 A lecturer and composer, he has participated in many previous editions of the William Kennedy Piping Festival.
 Finlay MacDonald is head of piping studies at the National Piping Centre and the Royal Conservatoire of Scotland, has played with many famous artists and groups, and is an organiser of the annual Piping Live!
 Festival.
 Multi-instrumentalist Ali Hutton, from Perthshire, played in the Vale of Atholl Pipe Band before developing a professional career with groups such as Brolum, Back of the Moon, Old Blind Dogs and Symbiosis.
 Iain MacFarlane, best known as a fiddler, also plays the pipes, and has worked with famous bands such as Boys of the Lough and the Glenfinnan Ceilidh Band.
 Leonard Barry is an uilleann piper from Tralee who has played and taught the pipes in the USA, Europe, Asia and Australia, and has released two albums, Mind the Pipes and New Road.

-Probably the best-known contemporary exponent of the Northumbrian smallpipes, and a pianist, composer, teacher and pipe-maker.
+One of the best-known contemporary exponents of the Northumbrian smallpipes, and a pianist, composer, teacher and pipe-maker.
 The Andy May Trio has released two albums, About Time and Just a Second.
 He also plays in the Nordic/Celtic band Baltic Crossing.

-Harpist and sean-nós singer Síle Denvir is from the Conamara Gaeltacht, and has worked with The Chieftains, her own group Líadan, the RTÉ National Symphiony Orchestra and others.
-She is one of several recipients of the TG4 Gradam Ceoil awards to appear in the 2023 WKPF.
 Barry Kerr, from Lurgan, is an uilleann piper and flute player as well as a visual artist, and is currently the University College Cork Traditional Artist in Residence.
-He and Síle have produced three albums jointly, and others as solo artists.
+His sister Laura Kerr is a renowned fiddler, and together they recently released the album Castor Bay.
+Both have appeared on other recordings.
 Guitarist Donogh Hennessy played with Sharon Shannon’s band before joining Lúnasa, with whom he toured for several years.

 Best known as the uilleann piper with the supergroup Lúnasa, Cillian also plays the low whistle.
 He has toured worldwide and performed on over 50 albums.